Louie2074/spotify-playlist-sync/README.md

 # Development
 1. Make sure you have Node.js installed
+2. Make sure you've been added to the whitelist
-2. Clone the repository onto your machine
+3. Clone the repository onto your machine
-3. Run npm install
+4. Run npm install
-4. Run npm start
+5. Run npm start
-5. Enjoy!
+6. Enjoy!

-# Build
+# Production
 https://spotify-playlist-sync-caa6c.web.app